mfcsorg/mfcs/README.md

 MFCS ("Model Function Calling Standard")—here’s a more precise understanding of the architecture diagram:

 ### Architecture Overview

-This diagram illustrates a system architecture centered around a Large Language Model (LLM), highlighting its interactions with the memory module, Model Function Calling Standard (MFCS), and various tools.
+This diagram illustrates a system architecture centered around a large language model (LLM), highlighting the interaction relationships between the LLM and memory modules, model function calling standards (MFCS), as well as various tools and agents.

 ### Detailed Component Explanations